 Open concept homes are becoming more popular than ever.
-Throughout North America people seem to want to do away with constrictive walls and create open, airy spaces.
-However despite the popularity of this style of floor plan, large rooms sometimes lack the coziness that people crave in their homes - particularly in the fall and winter months.
-If you love open concept but also love cozy and comfy, don't worry.
+Throughout North America people seem to want to do away with constrictive walls and create open airy spaces.
+However, despite the popularity of this style of the floor plan, large rooms sometimes lack the coziness that people crave in their homes - particularly in the fall and winter months.
+If you love the open concept but also love cozy and comfy, don't worry.

 You can have the best of both worlds!

 One of the best ways to define spaces without walls is with area rugs.
 Area rugs unite all of the pieces sitting on top of them and help to reinforce the purpose of the space, be it a living/conversation area, dining area, or sleeping area.
 An area rug signals to the eye that these items belong together and this space has a specific purpose.
 Also, the size of an area rug helps to define the perceived size of a space.
 The larger the rug the larger the space feels.
 In open concept spaces, the use of area rugs helps to break up different areas and help each one feel contained and thus cozier.
 And what's great is that you can determine the size of each area with the size of the rug.
 So if you want your living area to feel large, use a large rug; if you want the dining room to feel more intimate, use a smaller rug, etc.

 If you've ever tried to carry on a conversation with someone sitting 10' to 20' feet away from you, you know how awkward it can be.